steqeq/0000/docs/install/windows/install.md

 # Install HIP SDK on Windows

-To install the HIP SDK on Windows, use the quick-start guide (./install-quick.md) or follow the instructions below.
+To install the HIP SDK on Windows, use the [quick-start guide](./install-quick.md) or follow the instructions below.

 follow the instructions listed below.